Airline industry turmoil deepens as coronavirus pain spreads

 Senior Qantas executives and the board will take a 100% pay cut until at least the end of the financial year ending June 30, up from 30% earlier, joining the chairman and CEO in taking no pay, the airline said.

-In China, the epicentre of the outbreak, its biggest state-backed carriers reported a 80% plunge in passengers carried in February and said they would further optimise capacity and step up cost-cutting.
+In China, the epicenter of the outbreak, its biggest state-backed carriers reported a 80% plunge in passengers carried in February and said they would further optimize capacity and step up cost-cutting.

 India is poised to join a growing list of countries offering aid to its aviation industry.
 The Finance Ministry is considering a proposal worth up to $1.6 billion that includes temporary suspension of most taxes levied on the sector, according to two government sources who have direct knowledge of the matter.